 High-performance fuels can cost anywhere from 3-4% higher than normal fuels.
 In some cases, very high-performance fuels can be even 20% costly.

 At the time of writing this article, the price of petrol/ltr in Mumbai was like this

 : ₹ 87.48

 : ₹ 105.01

-Very simple, if you have a car/bike which has a high performance high-compression engines such as BMW / AUDI and superbike’s , then you can use those costly fuels and they will actually perform better also, but otherwise you should just stick to normal fuel only.
+Very simple, if you have a car/bike which has a high-performance high-compression engine such as BMW / AUDI and superbike’s, then you can use those costly fuels and they will actually perform better also, but otherwise you should just stick to normal fuel only.

-Do let us know if you liked this article and if it helped you to break your myth about high performance fuels.
-Also if you have anything to add into this article, do let us know in comments section.
+Do let us know if you liked this article and if it helped you to break your myth about high-performance fuels.
+Also if you have anything to add into this article, do let us know in the comments section.